t-d-k/LibreCrypt/docs/technical_details__build_notes.md

     1. Build the package
     2. Install the package
     3. Ensure that the correct path to each component is added to your Delphi environment ("Tools | Environment Options...", "Library" tab)

+    Note: Some components in this package are forms containing others in the same package.
+So, if you open a form in the package before installing it, you may see a message saying 'Field X does not have a corresponding component.
+Remove the declaration?'.
+If you do, click 'Cancel', clicking 'yes' will result in the component being deleted from the '.pas' file.
   2. Add the path to the modified Delphi files included in SDeanComponents to fix various bugs relating to Delphi's Windows Vista support to the top of Delphi's standard library paths.
-(This step probably won't be needed with later versions of Delphi, and shouldn't be carried out with older versions of Delphi, which will have different source)* Open the DoxBox Explorer project ("FreeOTFEExplorer.dpr")
+(This step probably isn't needed with Delphi XE2, and shouldn't be carried out with versions of Delphi older tha nDelpi 7, which will have different source)
+  3. Open the DoxBox Explorer project ("FreeOTFEExplorer.dpr")
   3. If you have the dxgettext software installed (see above), ensure that the compiler directive "\_DXGETTEXT" is set.
 Otherwise, make sure that this compiler directive is _not_ set.
   4 Build the application.
   You should now find a file called "DoxBox.exe" in the directory above the "src" directory You have now successfully built the GUI frontend!

+##### compiler directives

+* FREEOTFE\_MAIN 		defined for main GUI, not explorer
+* FREEOTFE\_EXPLORER defined for doxbox explorer, not main gui
+* \_DXGETTEXT 				see above

+##### gettext
+i18n is done using dxgettext, compatible with GNU gettext.
+Unfortunately the project was hosted on Berlios.de, which is now closed as a hosting site, and the project appears abondoned.
+An older version of the project was hosted on sourceforge.
+Fortunately a patch was submited to the sourceforge forum, containing the latest code.
+In order to build the source with i18n support, only a file gnugettext.pas is needed.
+For convenience this is part of the github project.
+To retrive this, download dxgettext.7z from TODO and extract the file from the .\dxgettext\dxgettext\sample\ directory.
+TO run the other functions of dxgettext, viz extracting srings from the project and building .mo files:

+* install dxgettext from sourceforge, coosing 'no' to 'integate with IDE'
+* apply te patch from dxgettext.7z
+* run the tools from the command line

 <A NAME="level_4_heading_4">
 #### Building the DLL drivers